niolabs/docs/docs/api/services.md

 ## Create API ##

-If you're working with a n.io project from scrach, you're going to be creating and configuring services.
+If you're working with a {{ book.product }} project from scratch, you're going to be creating and configuring services.
 Create a new service with the create API by POSTing JSON data.
 When creating a new service, you can optionally include the configured values of the service type properties.
 At a minimum, you must specify the service ``type``, the ``name`` of the new configuration and values for any required properties that do not have a default value.
 For example, to create the ``ServiceAndLog`` service of the basic type ``Service``:

     curl -XPOST 'http://localhost:8181/services' --user 'Admin:Admin' --data '{"type": "Service", "name": "SimulateAndLog"}' -H 'Content-Type: applcation/json'